 The test has been validated in three separate studies comprising over 1,300 cases.
 The peer-reviewed published studies are available here.

 What is the sensitivity and specificity of myPath Melanoma?

-The test distinguished melanoma from benign nevi with 90% sensitivity and 91% specificity in the initial Clinical Validation study.
+The test distinguishes melanoma from benign nevi with 90-94% sensitivity and 91-96% specificity in the three published clinical validation studies.

 What is the diagnostic standard against which the myPath Melanoma score was validated?

 The test has been validated in multiple separate studies using both expert histopathologic diagnosis and actual patient outcomes as reference standards.
 The peer-reviewed published studies are available here.

 How is the area of the melanocytic lesion that is tested identified?